 Limited Control

-Though the parent company has significant stake and voting rights in a subsidiary, it cannot control all the activities of the company directly.
+Though the parent company has a significant stake and voting rights in a subsidiary, it cannot control all the activities of the company directly.
 However, the wrong decision taken by such a company affects the image of a parent company.

 Workload